Jurickson Profar Player Props: Rockies vs. Braves

-The Colorado Rockies, including Jurickson Profar and his .463 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter AJ Smith-Shawver and the Atlanta Braves at Truist Park, Thursday at 7:20 PM ET.
+The Colorado Rockies, including Jurickson Profar (.310 batting average in his past 10 games), take on starting pitcher Jared Shuster and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Red Sox.
+He had a hitless performance in his last game (0-for-4) against the Braves.

 Jurickson Profar Game Info & Props vs. the Braves